Basic Usage Examples

 .filter(user => user.active && user.age >= 18)

-.map(user => user.name);Using the API
+.map(user => user.name);Calling the API

-const explanation = await explainThis.explain({
+const response = await fetch('https://explainthiscode.ai/api/explain', {

-mode: 'beginner',
+mode: 'learning',

 });

-console.log(explanation);Example Explanation
+console.log(explanation.sections);Example Explanation

 Async/Await Pattern

-Understanding asynchronous code patterns
+Understanding asynchronous program flow

-Code to Explain
+Source to Explain

 async function fetchUserData(userId) {